 Low agreeable bosses are the exact opposite.
 They are hesitant to accept ideas that are not their own and have no problem shutting people down.
 If you want them to agree to something, support your requests with information proving your request is valid and give them time to think about your evidence before demanding a response.

 is your tendency to feel anxiety and how you process being worried.
 High neurotic bosses take longer to relax after stressful events and they constantly are worried about what-if scenarios.
 The best gift you can give a boss with this personality trait is thinking ahead and solving potential problems before they become a source of stress.

 If you rarely see your boss stressed out, it’s likely they are a low-neurotic.
 Instead of doing things to keep them calm, focus on your own emotional stability at work.
 Since they are less emotional themselves, they may struggle to understand your anxiety and/or find it irritating.

 Want to know your personality type?

-Take the official 44-Question test.
-You can also ask your boss and coworkers to take it so everyone on your team understands each other’s’ personality traits.
+Take the official 44-Question Test.
+You also should ask your boss and coworkers to take it so everyone on your team understands each other’s personality traits.